 Student Support and Outreach

-Attendance Tracking (only available 2nd and 3rd weeks of each semester) Faculty should use this option to report students’ attendance in class during the first 3 weeks of the semester.
-Outreach is done by the Student of Outreach if students are not attending more than one class.
+This is only available during the 2nd and 3rd weeks of each semester.
+Faculty should use this option to report students’ attendance in class during the first three weeks of the semester.
+Attendance Tracking can be found in the Starfish platform.

 Routine academic issues regarding attendance, participation, grades should be part of meaningful conversations directly with students and also may be reported through the Mid-Term Progress system.
 Faculty will be notified when the Mid-term progress system is open and available.

 The Student Alert system has been replaced by the Starfish platform.
 Faculty and staff should use Starfish to raise a flag(s) that corresponds with the specific area of concern.

 The four student outreach flags include the following:

 - Sudden Change in Attendance or Academic Performance

 - Psychological / Mental Health Concern